Cyprian of Carthage

 - What did Cyprian of Carthage actually believe about Christ — and why?

 - Cyprian of Carthage believed in the divinity of Christ and His role as the head of the Church.
-He emphasized the unity of the Church under Christ as essential for salvation, reflecting his belief that Christ's authority was mediated through the Church's hierarchy.
-This belief was rooted in his understanding of the Church as the body of Christ, where unity and orthodoxy were paramount.
+He emphasized the unity of the Church under Christ as essential for salvation, reflecting his belief that Christ's authority was manifest through the Church's hierarchy.
+This belief was rooted in his understanding of the Church as the body of Christ, where unity and adherence to ecclesiastical authority were paramount.

 - What heresy was Cyprian of Carthage defending against, and what was at stake?

 - Cyprian defended against the Novatianist schism, which arose from disagreements over how to treat Christians who had lapsed during persecution.
-The Novatianists advocated for a strict approach, refusing to readmit lapsed Christians.
-At stake was the unity of the Church and the authority of its bishops to forgive sins and restore believers.
+The Novatianists advocated for a strict approach, refusing to readmit the lapsi into the Church.
+At stake was the unity of the Church and the authority of its leaders to offer forgiveness and reconciliation.

 - What was Cyprian of Carthage's decisive argument for the orthodox position?